derekeder/csv-to-html-table/README.md

 ## Common issues/troubleshooting

-If your map isn't displaying any data, try the following:
+If your table isn't displaying any data, try the following:

 1. Use the [Chrome developer console](https://developers.google.com/chrome-developer-tools/docs/console) or install [Firebug](http://getfirebug.com/) for FireFox.
 This will allow you to debug your javascript.
 1. Open your table in the browser and open the javascript console